 I am an Assistant Professor in the Centre for Mathematical Modelling of Infectious Diseases and the TB Centre at LSHTM.
 I am also a member of the TB modelling group.

 Before joining the school I worked at the Institute for Animal Health developing spatial models of the spread and control of vector-borne livestock diseases such as bluetonge and African Horse Sickness.
 Prior to this I obtained a PhD in computational biology from UCL.

-My research focuses on the use of mathematical models to study the transmission and control of tuberculosis.
-My current work involves developing tools to support TB control policy and practice in South Africa.
+My research focuses on the use of mathematical models to study tuberculosis (TB).
+My current work involves developing tools to support TB control policy and practice in South Africa and using models to estimate the potential impact of biomarkers to identify individuals at risk of developing TB.
 I also have an interest in using mathematical modelling to try to understand the impact of interventions against TB/HIV in particular the use of preventive therapy.